Afrolumens Project home page Enslavement

 TO be sold by public Vendue, at the London Coffee House, on Saturday the 30th Instant, a likely Negroe Wench, fit for Town or Country Business.
 She has had the Smallpox and Measles.
 N.B.
 She is not sold for any Fault, but on Account of the Decease of her Master.
 (The Pennsylvania Gazette, January 28, 1762)

 Philadelphia, April 27, 1762.
 ON the Tenth of next Month, between Twelve and One o'Clock, will be sold, at the London Coffee House, two likely Negroe Men, and a Negroe Woman; they are sold for no Fault.
-(The Pennsylvania Gazette, April 29, 1762)
+(The Pennsylvania Gazette, April 29, 1762).
+A similarly worded ad appeared in the Pennsylvania Journal of the same date.

 TO BE SOLD, By public Vendue, at the London Coffee house, on Saturday the 8th Day of October at 11 o'Clock, if not sold before at private Sale, A Likely healthy Negroe Wench, about 24 Years of Age, this Country born, has had the Small Pox, and Measles, understands Town and Country Business well, can Wash, Iron, Cook very well.
 For further Particulars enquire of JOHN MERRIT, on Society hill, in Almond street, near the Blue bell.
 (The Pennsylvania Gazette, September 29, 1763)